 7. Have You Considered Selling Price?

 If your product prices are low, you will need to sell more units.
-If you need to sell more units, you will need to reach more customers to ensure you are making good profit.
+Needing to sell more units, means you will need to reach more customers to ensure you are making good profit.
 If your prices are too high, you may need to spend more time, energy and money to get customers to trust your brand – especially if you’re a new store.

 You are looking for products that are priced between $75 and $150, on average.
 Here are the US average order amounts from 2013 to give you an idea.
 However, this is just an average, not a rule, and a lot of potential comes from the markup.